plarkin13/stroke_prediction_kaggle/README.md

     Dropping Outliers: In the gender category, very few Other gender.
 These were dropped.
     Dummify Remaining Variables: The remaining categorical variables (marriage, residence, gender) were dummified in order to perform analysis with them.

-Top correlation features to stroke: age, heart disease, glucose levels, hypertension and ever been married.
+**Top correlation features to stroke**: age, heart disease, glucose levels, hypertension and ever-been-married.
-- Ever been married likely a byproduct of a multicolinearity relationship with age.
+- Ever-been-married likely a byproduct of a multicolinearity relationship with age.

 Data is extremely imbalanced.
 0.05% of patients in data were stroke victims (248).
 Techniques to handle imbalances prior to modeling:
 - Oversampling
 - Undersampling